kafio23/blocker-explorer-app/README.md

 # Block Explorer App

 ## Overview
 This project is a block explorer for the NEAR API built with Ruby on Rails.
 The main goal of this application is to allow users to explore historical and new transactions.
-It uses a background Job (executed by Sidekiq Cron) to pull data from NEAR API every hour and create new entities in a PostgreSQL database: blocks, transactions and actions.
+It uses a background Job (executed by Sidekiq Cron) to pull data from NEAR API every hour and create new entities in a PostgreSQL database: blocks, transactions, and actions.

 ## Requirements
 - Ruby: 3.4